Cirkit Designer Logo

 • Cause: Incorrect wiring or insufficient power supply.

-• Solution: Double-check the connections and ensure the VCC pin is connected to a 3.3V or 5V power source.
+• Solution: Double-check the connections and ensure the power supply is 3.3V or 5V.

-• Solution: Use the sensor in clean water and dry it after use.
-Consider applying a protective coating to the traces.
+• Solution: Use the sensor in clean water or apply a protective coating to the traces.

 FAQs

-Q: Can the HW-038 Water Level Sensor detect non-water liquids?
+Q1: Can the HW-038 Water Level Sensor be used with liquids other than water?

-A: The sensor is designed for water detection.
-It may work with other conductive liquids, but performance and accuracy may vary.
+A1: The sensor is designed for water detection.
+It may work with other conductive liquids, but performance and lifespan may vary.